davidalexandercurrie/itp-blog/content/blog/🔇-liminal-portfolio-🔕.md

 # Project Description

-My idea for this project is to create an online browser-based gallery of sorts the produces the feeling & atmosphere of a liminal space.
-The space will be used to house my weird, forgotten, unfinished projects.
-I want the web site to feel abandoned as though you are encountering a space with the lights *turned off*.
-To achieve this I plan to encorporate a playful take on lighting, sound & space.
+My idea for this project is to create an online browser-based gallery that evokes the aesthetics, feelings, and atmospheres of a liminal space.
+The space will be used to house my weird, forgotten, and unfinished projects.
+I want the web site to feel abandoned as though one is encountering a space with the lights *turned off*.
+To achieve this effect, I plan to incorporate playful takes on lighting, sound and space.

 # Inspiration